ombhut175/ai-chatbot-platform/docs/backend/flow.md

 ## 💬 5.
 Chat Interface & AI Response

-- **AI chat (OpenAI):** MUST use backend API route to keep API key secret.
-Do not call OpenAI from the browser.
+- **AI chat (Hugging Face):** MUST use backend API route to keep API key secret.
+Do not call Hugging Face from the browser.

 ---